PyShaman/Framework/README.md

 6) After you clone this repository to your disc, then copy your own "credentials.json" and "token.json" to Framework/api/gmail directory.

-7) Remember to change the email address to yours on the test_a (line 39) in "test_01.py" file.
+7) Remember to change the email address to yours on the test_a (line 40) in "test_01.py" file.

-8) Remember to set proper interpreter to your PyCharm (it should be the path to Python 3.6+ executable file).
+8) Remember to set proper interpreter to your PyCharm (it should be the path to Python 3.6+ executable file and it should looks similar to C:\Users\xxx\AppData\Local\Programs\Python\Python3X-YY\python.exe).

+9) Remember to change proper port in zap.py (lines 12 and 14),
+test_01.py (line 23) files.

+10) Remember to change proper path to OWASP ZAP Proxy executable in Framework/api/zap/zap.py file (line 23 and 24).

-9) Have fun!
+11) Have fun!